 And don't forget that consumers expect you to reply to them.

 How to Respond to Positive Reviews

 I’m not saying you have to reply to every positive review you receive.
-No business owner has time to keep up with that.
 However, you should try to reply to some of your positive reviews.
 Here’s how.

 - Start by thanking the customer.
 Tell them you’re glad they had a great experience with your business.